-Gorgias can import all of your customer communications (or even calls!) from wherever you’re receiving themeven if they come from anywhere else on the internet.
+Gorgias can import all of your customer communications (or even calls!) from wherever you’re receiving them, even if they come from anywhere else on the internet.
 Messages include a comprehensive message history as well as delivery date and address.
-It is capable of working with numerous shops and their associated many customer contact points.
+It can work with numerous shops and their associated customer contact points.

 The most popular Shopify extension for empowering your business is certainly LANGIFY.
 It translates your store into any language when a person comes to your website.
-Users can also request that the shop be translated into any language they choose manually.
+Users can also request that the shop be manually translated into any language they choose.

 08. Translate Your Store Weglot

 Weglot is one of the most popular translation solutions for Shopify.
-Weglot works with every Shopify theme, as well as other apps like PageFly, and it automatically directs customers to their chosen language.
+Weglot works with every Shopify theme and other apps like PageFly, and it automatically directs customers to their chosen language.

 Best Practices To Run Multiple Shopify Stores